 A woman's peak reproductive years are between the late teens and late 20s.
 By age 30, fertility (the ability to get pregnant) starts to decline.
-This decline becomes more rapid once you reach your mid-30s.
-By 45, fertility has declined so much that getting pregnant naturally is unlikely for most women.
+This decline happens faster once you reach your mid-30s.
+By 45, fertility has declined so much that getting pregnant naturally is unlikely.

-How does age affect a woman's eggs?
+How does age affect your eggs?

-Women begin life with a fixed number of eggs in their ovaries.
-The number of eggs decreases as women get older.
-Also, the remaining eggs in older women are more likely to have abnormal chromosomes.
-And as women age, they are at higher risk of disorders that can affect fertility, such as uterine fibroids and endometriosis.
+You begin life with a fixed number of eggs in your ovaries.
+The number of eggs decreases as you get older.
+Also, the remaining eggs are more likely to have abnormal chromosomes.
+And as you age, you are more likely to have developed health conditions that can affect fertility, such as uterine fibroids and endometriosis.

-What are the chances of pregnancy as a woman gets older?
+What are the chances of pregnancy as you get older?

 For healthy couples in their 20s and early 30s, around 1 in 4 women will get pregnant in any single menstrual cycle.
-By age 40, around 1 in 10 women will get pregnant per menstrual cycle.
+By age 40, around 1 in 10 will get pregnant per menstrual cycle.
 A man's fertility also declines with age, but not as predictably.